quyqq/HeavenNails/README.md

 Can be synced website booking, feedback by using API call (URIs)

-This project is pedding at the moment
+This project is pending at the moment